xapax/owasp-checklist/owasp-whhb.md

 * [ ] Check that password reset token is of high entropy
 * [ ] Check that password reset token is unique, random
 * [ ] Check that lifespan of the password reset token (Max 24 hours)
+* [ ] Check that there is not link to external page where token is sent in referer header

 ## Other Tests
 * [ ] Test Any Remember Me/Password Function